Bedford County, Virginia: Constitutional officers

-Bedford County is represented by Republican Mark Peake (8th District) in the Virginia Senate; Republicans Eric Zehr (51st District) and Tim Griffin (53rd District) in the Virginia House of Delegates; and Republicans Bob Good (VA 5th District), Ben Cline (VA 6th District), and Morgan Griffith (VA 9th District) in the U.S. House of Representatives.
+Bedford County is represented by Republican Mark Peake (8th District) in the Virginia Senate; Republicans Eric Zehr (51st District) and Tim Griffin (53rd District) in the Virginia House of Delegates; and Republicans John McGuire (VA 5th District) and Morgan Griffith (VA 9th District) in the U.S. House of Representatives.

 Economy

 Historically, Bedford County was an agricultural economy.
 While agriculture is still an important factor in the county's economy, Bedford County has significant residential development to serve Lynchburg, Roanoke, and Smith Mountain Lake.
 Tourism and retail are also becoming more significant, with some new industry near Forest and New London.

 Politics

 Bedford has voted Republican in every presidential election since 1980.
 Like much of the Solid South, it was a reliably Democratic county until 1948, when Strom Thurmond's candidacy reduced Harry S. Truman's victory, and it was a swing county for the next three decades.
 It voted for segregationist third-party candidate George Wallace for president in 1968.